walles/cleverdrawer/README.md

 * Verify there are no duplicate IDs in the launchables list
 * Move scoring logic into Launchable.java
 * Don't show Launchables with empty labels
+* Give settings a lower score than apps